Another suspect charged in alleged British terror plot

-LONDON (AP) _ A 12th suspect was charged Thursday in the alleged plot to use liquid explosives to down U.S. airliners over the Atlantic, British police said.
+LONDON (AP) _ A judge Friday ordered a 12th suspect charged in an alleged plot to use liquid explosives to down U.S. airliners over the Atlantic to be held without bail.

-Eight of the other suspects appeared in court this week on charges of conspiracy to murder and preparing to commit acts of terrorism.
+Earlier this week, eight people appeared in court charged with conspiracy to murder and preparing to commit acts of terrorism.
 Three others _ including the mother of an 8-month-old baby _ were charged with lesser offenses, including failing to disclose information.
+Umair Hussein was charged Thursday, bringing the number of people charged in the case to 12.

-On Wednesday, British police were given another week to quiz eight other suspects who were arrested two weeks ago but have not yet been charged in the plot.
-Under British anti-terrorism law, detectives can seek a judge's permission to hold suspects for up to 28 days before they must be charged or released.
+On Wednesday, British police were given another week to interrogate eight remaining suspects.
+Detectives can seek a judge's permission to hold suspects for up to 28 days before they must be charged or released.

-All the suspects were arrested in a series of raids in London, Birmingham and suburban High Wycombe on Aug.
-10.
+All of the suspects were arrested during raids in London, Birmingham and suburban High Wycombe on Aug.
+10. Five people have been released.

 After news of the alleged plot broke, Pakistan identified Rashid Rauf as a ``key person'' in the investigation.
 A senior government official, who spoke on condition of anonymity because of the case's sensitivity, described him as a ``transmitter of messages'' between an unnamed al-Qaida mastermind in Afghanistan and plotters in London.

-British authorities have not said whether they believe al-Qaida was involved in the plot.
+British authorities have not said whether they believe al-Qaida was involved in the plot, but the Home Office said negotiations were continuing over the extradition to London of Rashid Rauf.

 In an unusual move earlier this week, senior officers revealed details of their investigation, saying detectives had recovered thousands of pieces of evidence in searches of dozens of properties and two stretches of woodland.

-Investigators have found bombing-making chemicals, including hydrogen peroxide and electrical components during their searches, said Peter Clarke, the head of Scotland Yard's anti-terrorist department.
+Investigators have found bombing-making chemicals, including hydrogen peroxide and electrical components during their searches, said Peter Clarke, chief of Scotland Yard's anti-terrorist department.